buzzqw/TUS/OBSS/OBSSv2-eng.md

 | **Range**: | Self |
 | **Duration**: | Concentration, up to 10 minutes |

-A fragrance radiates from you in a 13-foot radius for the duration.
+A fragrance radiates from you in a 13-meter radius for the duration.
 While in this fragrance, you and your allies have Resistance to poison damage and +4 to Saving Throws to avoid or end effects that include the conditions of Blinded, Charmed, Deafened, Frightened, Paralyzed, Poisoned, or Stunned.

-**For each Magic Critical Success** obtained in the Magic Check, you expand the radius of the fragrance by 3 feet.
+**For each Magic Critical Success** obtained in the Magic Check, you expand the radius of the fragrance by 3 meters.

 ### Awaken